vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_18-azure-defender-for-iot.md

 In this task, you will create a custom alert.

-1. On your Azure portal, navigate to your IoT Hub blade.
+1. On your Azure portal, navigate to your IoT hub blade.

 1. On the left-side menu, under **Security**, click **Settings**.